kbrelins/multi-pacs-query/README.md

 ```

 ---

+**Python script for performing DICOM C-FIND queries on PACS servers with modality filtering, exclusion options, and CSV results export.**

 ## Description (EN)
 The script performs C-FIND (DICOM) queries on PACS servers to retrieve information about studies and image series.